-This information circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management and the directors of Avalon Advanced Materials Inc. (the "Company") for use at the annual general meeting of the shareholders of the Company (the "Meeting") to be held via teleconference at 10:00 a.m.
-(Toronto time) on Thursday, February 24, 2022, and at all adjournments thereof for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
-The solicitation of proxies will be made primarily by mail, using notice and access for Non-registered Shareholders (as defined below), and may be supplemented by telephone or other personal contact by the directors, officers and employees of the Company.
-Directors, officers and employees of the Company will not receive any extra compensation for such activities.
+This information circular ("Information Circular") is furnished in connection with the solicitation of proxies by the management and the directors of Avalon Advanced Materials Inc. (the "Company") for use at the annual and special meeting of the shareholders of the Company (the "Meeting") to be held at 10:00 a.m.
+(Toronto time) on Thursday, February 23, 2023, and at all adjournments thereof for the purposes set forth in the accompanying notice of the Meeting (the "Notice of Meeting").
+The solicitation of proxies will be made primarily by mail, using notice and access for Non-registered Shareholders (as defined below), and may be supplemented by telephone or other personal contact by the directors, officers and employees of the Company will not receive any extra compensation for such activities.
 The Company may also retain, and pay a fee to, one or more professional proxy solicitation firms to solicit proxies from the shareholders of the Company in favour of the matters set forth in the Notice of Meeting.
 The Company may pay brokers or other persons holding common shares of the Company ("Common Shares") in their own names, or in the names of nominees, for their reasonable expenses for sending proxies and this Information Circular to beneficial owners of Common Shares and obtaining proxies therefrom.
 The cost of the solicitation will be borne directly by the Company.